-Offering individual and group therapy
+Offering individual, couples and group therapy

 I believe the therapeutic relationship is a sacred space, where each individual has the capacity to flourish when given the right environment and support.
 In my work, I will seek to meet you exactly where you are, and together we can tend to the unique challenges in your life.
 My ultimate goal is for clients to uncover their essential self—to rediscover their own innate wisdom and strength that can face whatever life brings.

 I am currently recruiting members for Our Wisdom, a support group for Asian Pacific Islander Desi American (APIDA) identified folks to process Issues of mental health, race and identity.